shane0/shane0.github.io/docs/dysfunction.md

 ## Gaslighting

 Gaslighting is a form of emotional abuse that involves manipulating or distorting someone's perception of reality in order to gain power or control over them.
-Here are some behaviors that a person who is gaslighting their employees may exhibit:
+Here are some behaviors that a person who is gaslighting their a person may exhibit:

-- Denying or dismissing employees' concerns or emotions as unimportant or invalid.
+- Denying or dismissing a person' concerns or emotions as unimportant or invalid.
-- Blaming employees for mistakes or problems that are not their fault.
+- Blaming a person for mistakes or problems that are not their fault.
 - Minimizing or denying facts or evidence that contradicts their own version of events.
-- Dismissing employees' achievements or contributions, or taking credit for their work.
+- Dismissing a person' achievements or contributions, or taking credit for their work.
-- Making employees doubt their own memory, perception, or judgment.
+- Making a person doubt their own memory, perception, or judgment.
-- Twisting employees' words or intentions, or using them out of context.
+- Twisting a person' words or intentions, or using them out of context.
-- Invalidating employees' experiences or feelings by telling them they are "too sensitive" or "overreacting."
+- Invalidating a person' experiences or feelings by telling them they are "too sensitive" or "overreacting."
-- Insisting that employees apologize for things they did not do, or that they are responsible for other people's mistakes.
+- Insisting that a person apologize for things they did not do, or that they are responsible for other people's mistakes.
-- Criticizing employees excessively or inconsistently, or using mixed messages to confuse them.
+- Criticizing a person excessively or inconsistently, or using mixed messages to confuse them.
-- Threatening employees with negative consequences if they do not comply with their demands or expectations.
+- Threatening a person with negative consequences if they do not comply with their demands or expectations.

-It is important to note that gaslighting is a serious form of emotional abuse and can have lasting negative effects on a person's mental health and well-being.
-Employers should take all complaints of gaslighting seriously and take appropriate action to address the issue.
+It is important to note that gaslighting is a serious form of emotional abuse and can have lasting negative effects on a person mental health and well-being.

 ## cults